'Seeking a seriously eco-conscious individual or a couple to share a very unique home & lifestyle.

 This is about engaged participation in sustainable & cooperative living, and not merely renting a room.
 Master gardener?... your "hired"!
 Otherwise need to be willing to dig-in & learn with us.
 We're also doing a CSA share with a local farm.
 Looking to frequently share meals, knowledge, insights, discoveries, stories, music, typical chores, atypical chores, projects, and much that is life... live it like you mean it!

 While we're talking about chores, understand that they're not trivial, and are non-optional ... we endeavour to share the workload ~equitably.

 All long-term housemates as well as short term guests need to honor the

 Please go read that PDF doc' thoroughly.
 'Important details there.

 Rent may be as little as $500 - $550 for an individual, or $800 for a couple (firm).
 Utilities are included.

-...More by pre-agreement if utilizing a motor vehicle, and it would be significant if used often: Think "stiff & escalating carbon offsetting".
+...More by pre-agreement if utilizing a motor vehicle, and it could become significant if used often: Think "stiff & escalating carbon offsetting".
 Go read that link before responding.
 'Expect that's why we tend to get so few inquiries... most people's routine still includes driving, unfortunately.
-You could be the coolest soul on the planet, but if you think burning fossil fuel to move your butt around --as a matter of routine, utilizing fossil fuel-- is OK, please inquire elsewhere.
-Or inquire here if you're on-board & willing to pay something extra for it.
+You could otherwise be the coolest soul on the planet, but if routinely burning fossil fuel to move your butt around is your norm, please inquire elsewhere.

 Some significant but limited opportunities for work-trade depending on a variety of factors (one definitely shouldn't count on it to make the monthly rent... 'too many variables).